Newburn Flats: History

 Frederick Romberg, from a German family and with an architecture degree from Switzerland, decided to leave tumultuous European politics behind by migrating to Australia in 1938.
 He settled in Melbourne and immediately got a job at the large firm of Stephenson and Turner, and in February 1939 married fellow migrant Verena Sulzer.
 The 26-year-old Romberg had been in Melbourne for little more than a year when, with the help of Bernard Gore Brett, set up Newburn P/L with his father-in-law Dr. Sulzer, in order to buy and redevelop a site on Queens Road as investment flats.
 The name came from the Victorian mansion on the block named Newburgh, after a town in Fife.

 At first Romberg remained at Stephenson & Turner, however as the project became more demanding he made the decision to resign, and set up office in Collins Street, in partnership with Richard Hocking also from Stephenson's, because Romberg was not yet a registered architect.
 Hocking left the partnership after only a few months and Romberg invited another Stephenson employee, Mary Turner Shaw, also known as Mollie Turner Shaw, who had experience managing large projects.
 This partnership lasted only a few years.

 A building contract was signed in March 1940 at £18,625 however with additional fees including architect and land the total investment came to £29,000.
 The lowest tenderer was a builder named Jack Aird, a former boxer and punter and quite supportive of the young architect.

 The outbreak of war in September 1939 did not at first affect building projects, but construction was delayed and difficulties in finding materials arose, and it was not finished until early 1941.
 Romberg sued the builder, invoking penalty clauses, and settled out of court.
 The development was not a financial success.

-There have been subsequent alterations apart from finishes and fittings; the rooftop pergola was replaced by a penthouse in the 1950s, which served as Romberg’s architectural office while working on the nearby Stanhill project.
+There have been subsequent alterations apart from finishes and fittings; the rooftop pergola was replaced by a penthouse in the 1950s, the penthouse served as Romberg's architectural office while working on the nearby Stanhill project.
 The block was sold in 1957, and the flats were strata-titled and sold individually in the 1970s.
 The building remains structurally in good condition.
 The building was added to the Victorian Heritage Register in 1984, one of the earliest Modernist buildings to be added.
 In 2019-20 a comprehensive program of repairs and restoration was carried out.